 & Toxicology

-Building intellectual relationships across interdisciplinary domains and working with the national and international colleges and schools of engineering and science with particular emphasis on chemical biology, structural biology & chemistry, molecular toxicology, materials chemistry, and nanotechnology.
-We cover the following research domains:
+Building intellectual connections across interdisciplinary domains, collaborating with national and international colleges and schools of engineering and science, focusing on chemical biology, structural biology, molecular toxicology, materials chemistry, and nanotechnology.
+Our research spans:

 Division of Bioprocess Engineering